 Most people likely think of "assault" as a crime, but it's also the kind of wrongful act that can form the basis of a personal injury lawsuit.
 Here's what you need to know.

-In the realm of tort law, assault is an intentional act by one person that creates a fear of imminent harmful or offensive contact in another.
+In the realm of personal injury law, assault is a purposeful act by one person that creates a fear of imminent harmful or offensive contact in another.
 In legalese, an assault is known as an "intentional tort" when it is made the subject of a civil case.

 In that example, the assailant clearly acted intentionally, as evidenced by the approach and swing of the bat, and intent to provoke fear is demonstrated in these threatening actions.
 Those actions did cause immediate apprehension on your part, which was reasonable, because you were in fear of being hit with a baseball bat.
 You would be well within your rights to file a lawsuit for assault.

 Now imagine that instead of a menacing stranger, another fan was jovially rushing toward you waving the bat above his head, excited that a player gave him the bat.
 In showing you the bat, he accidentally knocked you in the head with it, causing a small cut.
 In this instance, no assault occurred.
 There was no intention to cause fear of harm, you were not apprehensive and, in fact, you consented to touching the bat.
 You were injured in an unfortunate accident, not an assault, although you could make a case for the jovial fan's negligence.

 A wrongful act (intentional or otherwise) usually requires "damages" (injury or harm of some kind) in order to be actionable, and assault cases are no different.
 In an assault case, damages can include physical injuries and the cost to treat those injuries, lost income, and other more subjective harm.
 Here's a breakdown of the different kinds of damages that may result from an assault.